pabloelt/pabloelt.github.io/content/project/project5/index.md

 3. Typically, initial segmentations revealed some inconsistencies, leading to the elimination of certain variables and testing different cluster configurations.
 4. Steps 1 through 3 were repeated several times until a final, consistent cluster segmentation was achieved.

-After completing this process, it was determined that a 4-cluster segmentation provided the most meaningful business insights
+After completing this process, it was determined that a 4-cluster segmentation provided the most meaningful business insights.

 ### 8.2 Segment profiling
 {style="color: #BBDEFC; font-weight: normal"}